arbor-sim/arbor/doc/python/morphology.rst

     .. code-block:: Python

-        # Use one CV for the entire cell (a single compartment model)
+        # Use one CV for the entire cell (a single-compartment model)
         single_comp = arbor.cv_policy_single()

         # Use a single CV for the soma.